Best Ways to Modify Restaurant Meals for Diabetes to Maintain Balanced Blood Sugar Levels

 Smart Food Choices for Managing Carbohydrates

 Go for whole grains like brown rice, quinoa, or whole wheat bread instead of white versions.
-More fiber means slower sugar absorption.
+More fiber means slower sugar absorption and fewer glucose spikes.
+Try to limit starchy vegetables like potatoes, corn, and peas.
+Ask for extra non-starchy veggies—salad greens, broccoli, bell peppers, zucchini.
+They’re lower in carbs and very satisfying.

 Prioritizing Lean Protein and Healthy Fats

 Sauces with sugar or flour can trip you up, so ask for them on the side or skip them.
-A squeeze of lemon or a drizzle of olive oil is usually a safe bet.
+A squeeze of lemon, a drizzle of olive oil, or a splash of vinegar is usually a safe bet.
+You can also request that your protein be cooked “dry” (no extra butter or oil) and add your own healthy fat from a side of guacamole or nuts.

 Portion Control Strategies